Running A Business

 • Make sure you renew your license in a timely manner.

-Remember, executing a taxable transaction without a certificate of authority might lead to huge fines (the fine depends on the particular situation).
+Remember, executing a taxable transaction without a certificate of authority might lead to huge fines, depending on the situation.

 How to apply?